facebook/react/docs/docs/08-working-with-the-browser.md

 Most of the time you should stay within React's "faked browser" world since it's more performant and easier to reason about.
 However, sometimes you simply need to access the underlying API, perhaps to work with a third-party library like a jQuery plugin.
 React provides escape hatches for you to use the underlying DOM API directly.

-## Refs and getDOMNode()
+## Refs and findDOMNode()

 To interact with the browser, you'll need a reference to a DOM node.
-Every mounted React component has a `getDOMNode()` function which you can call to get a reference to it.
+React has a `React.findDOMNode(component)` function which you can call to get a reference to the component's DOM node.

 > Note:
 >
-> `getDOMNode()` only works on mounted components (that is, components that have been placed in the DOM).
-If you try to call this on a component that has not been mounted yet (like calling `getDOMNode()` in `render()` on a component that has yet to be created) an exception will be thrown.
+> `findDOMNode()` only works on mounted components (that is, components that have been placed in the DOM).
+If you try to call this on a component that has not been mounted yet (like calling `findDOMNode()` in `render()` on a component that has yet to be created) an exception will be thrown.

 In order to get a reference to a React component, you can either use `this` to get the current React component, or you can use refs to refer to a component you own.
 They work like this: